Watchin' God Book One - Listed Alphabetically

 Drive to Talkeetna

-On the Parks Hwy, at mike 77.5 prepare to see a beautiful view of Mt.
+On the Parks Hwy, at mile 77.5 prepare to see a beautiful view of Mt.
 McKinley (Denali, for the PC) if it's visible.
 It will be bordered by trees on both sides of the road and look much larger than the awesome view of the entire range that will be spread before you on the way down the hill into Talkeetna.

 Turn right on the Talkeetna Spur road at mile 98.5.
 At mile 13.5 you willl be blesed and highly favored amongst the hopeful tourists if you get to see this view.